 Not only will your software give you a clear picture of your members' interests, histories, and preferences, but it will also equip you with tools to make sure all your member communications are tailored to fit the members who receive them.
 You'll be able to:

 - Approach members through their preferred communication channel.
 Use your membership management software to find the best way to contact your members.
 That way, you won't waste time emailing members who never check their inboxes, and you won't waste money sending direct mail to your most tech savvy supporters.

 - Automate renewal reminders based on custom fee schedules.
 Who needs a blanket "Renew now!" message when you can easily send reminders to members who are actually near their membership expiration date?

 - Store members' participation histories, and use those insights to inform your messages.
 When you know which members engaged most actively with past events or campaigns, you'll know whom to target first when advertising similar opportunities in the future.

 With membership management software on your side, you'll be able to understand your members in a meaningful way and use that intel to craft a communications strategy that's right for each of your different supporters.

 Bonus: If you haven't found your perfect software fit, we recommend checking out Double the Donation's list of top member management tools!

 3. Provide educational resources.

-In order to help your members grow as advocates of your nonprofit's mission, you should offer educational resources and exclusive content that your members can't get anywhere else.
+In order to help your members grow as advocates of your nonprofit's mission, you can offer educational resources and exclusive content that your members can't find anywhere else.

 To provide valuable educational content for your members, consider the following strategies: